wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 3. (Optional) Advanced users can use Query Editor to limit the scope even further.

-You can then use the trace list to:
+You can use the trace list to:

 * Sort the returned traces according to different criteria.
 * Click a trace to view its context in the [service map panel](#investigate-the-service-map-for-a-trace) and its details in the [trace details panel](#examine-trace-details).
-* See the relationship of a trace to similar traces in the percentile indicator -- and potentially find outliers.
+* View a trace's percentile indicator to see how the trace's duration compares to the duration of the other listed traces -- and potentially find outliers.

 ## Investigate the Service Map for a Trace